Tompall & the Glaser Brothers

 Tompall & the Glaser Brothers were an American country music group composed of three brothers: Chuck (February 27, 1936 – June 10, 2019), Jim (December 16, 1937 – April 6, 2019), and Tompall (September 3, 1933 – August 13, 2013) Glaser.
-The Glaser brothers started singing together at country fairs and contests in and around the Spalding area when they were preteens.
+The Glaser brothers started singing together at country fairs and contests in and around the Spalding, Nebraska, area when they were preteens.
 In 1957, the group got their big break when they appeared on Arthur Godfrey's Talent Show and attracted the attention of several well-known country stars, including Marty Robbins.

 Biography

 Between 1960 and 1975, the trio recorded 10 studio albums and charted nine singles on the Billboard Hot Country Singles charts.
 (Their material for Bravo Records was released under the name the Charleston Trio.)
 The Glasers became members of the Grand Ole Opry in the 1960s.
 The group took a hiatus from 1973 to 1978, when each brother pursued individual interests.
 They reunited in 1979 and released several singles and two albums, including, Loving Her Was Easier, which reached number two on the Billboard charts.

 In 1962, the Glaser brothers started a publishing company and began to take on songwriters whom other name-brand studios had chosen to ignore.
 One of those songwriters was John Hartford, who wrote "Gentle on My Mind", a song that has been recorded by over 300 artists, including Glen Campbell, Elvis Presley, and Johnny Cash.
 The popularity of the song is enormous; it has been performed live over 6 million times.

 In 1970, the brothers opened their own studio at 916 19th Ave.
 South in Nashville.
 The new studio, Glaser Sound, was often referred to as Hillbilly Central because it was a haven for artists who wanted to have more artistic control over their own music and careers.
 The studio included a publishing company, production company, talent agency, and design services for album covers.
 In that venue, creative experimentation thrived as new opportunities for songwriters and artists became commonplace.